 Asking yourself what you really need to know might help you work out where the boundary is when it comes to your child’s privacy.

-There are some things you need to know, such as where your child is going to be on Saturday night and how he’s getting there and back.
+There are some things you need to know, like where your child is going to be on Saturday night, how he’s getting there and back and whether there’ll be alcohol or adult supervision.
 Other things can be left private between your child and his friends – for example, what they talked about at a party, or who they danced with.

 Practical ways you could respect your child’s privacy include:

 - asking before looking in or getting things out of her school bag

 - checking whether your child wants you to be there when she sees the doctor.